Cultured Guru Logo

 8. Secure the lid (you do not need to tighten it all the way.
 Just secure the lid but leave it ever so slightly loose so the gas doesn’t build up too much).
 You can keep the jar in a glass dish to catch any spills.

-9. It should get bubbly in the first few days.
+9. Burping the jar: It should get bubbly in the first few days.
 If you have a tightly secured lid, you will need to burp the jar.
-You can rinse off the lid and re-adjust the fermentation weight whenever needed.
+You should also wash off the lid to keep it clean and re-adjust the fermentation weight whenever needed.
+Anytime the weight comes up out of the brine, with clean hands press hard on the weight to tamper everything back down into the liquid.

 10. Ferment at room temperature for 21-28 days, then remove the fermentation weight and refrigerate.